opawg/podcast-rss-useragents/README.md

 You can also use this as a method to block apps you don't like from consuming your podcast.

+## Best practice for RSS useragents

+Podfollow uses: `Mozilla/5.0 +https://podfollow.com/crawling podfollowbot/1.0`

+It follows the [best practice for useragents](https://developers.whatismybrowser.com/learn/user-agent-best-practices/) and contains [a clear URL](https://podfollow.com/crawling) to find out more information, and a useragent that includes the phrase "bot" since it is.

+Podnews uses: `Mozilla/5.0 +https://podnews.net/bot PodnewsBot/1.0` and links [to this article](https://podnews.net/article/podnews-bot).

+In case you're worried about being blocked, don't be: Podnews has no evidence that its bot has been blocked from any service.

 ## The files

 There's only one - `/src/rss-ua.json`